ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/15-Analysis_w_pytraj.md

 teaching: 25
 exercises: 0
 questions:
-- "How to set up and use Jupyter notebook?"
+- "What tools are available to analyze my MD-data?"
 - "How to visualize simulation in Jupyter notebook?"
-- "How to calculate and plot RMSD?"
+- "How can I use PYTRAJ to analyze MD-trajectories?"
-- "How to do Dynamic Cross Correlation Analysis?"
+- "How do I calculate dynamical properties from trajectory data?"
-- "How to perform Principal Component Analysis?"
+- "How can I characterize motions of macromolecules?"
 objectives:
-- "Learn how to set up and use Jupyter notebook in CC environment"
+- "Learn how to set up and use Jupyter notebook in CC environment."
-- "Learn how to visualize simulation in Jupyter notebook"
+- "Learn how to use NGLView to visualize MD-trajectories."
 - "Learn how to calculate and plot RMSD"
 - "Learn how to perform Dynamic Cross Correlation Analysis"
 - "Learn how to perform Principal Component Analysis"